hashicorp/service-mesh-training/exercises/lab-01/02-install-consul/index.md

 ## Step 2: Install Consul

-Once you are familar with the configuration options, go ahead and install Consul using `helm install -f <config> <chart>`:
+Once you are familiar with the configuration options, go ahead and install Consul using `helm install -f <config> <chart>`:

 ```
 helm install -f files/values.yaml files/consul/